rezayat/code-samples/README.md

-# ReactJS Demos
+# Frontend JS Demos

-This is a folder full of example projects using frontend frameworks and a mix of backend solutions.
-These are open source projects that are typically modified from pre-existing examples on the web.
+These are open source example projects using frontend frameworks and a mix of different backend solutions.
+These projects that may or may not be modified from pre-existing examples on the web.

 - [drf-react](https://github.com/geezhawk/drf-react): a very simple example.
 Start here.
 - [plain-react](https://testdriven.io): test driven development course adapted for plain django (none-rest)